Probably Japanese Nattō is one of the least popular Japanese foods among foreigners.

 3) dry these fermented soybeans

-Today, it is uncommon to make Nattô by using rice straw.
-Nattô bacteria is added in cooked soybeans still hot and after fermentation, they are refrigerated.
-In department stores, Nattô covered with straws can often be found, yet these straws are sterilized and serve only as a receptacle.
+In high end supermarket including department stores, Nattō covered with straws can often be found, yet these straws are sterilized and serve only as a receptacle.